irace/irace.github.com/_posts/2017-03-17-apps-for-your-habits.md

 date: 2017-03-11
 ---

+**UPDATE:** [Streaks](https://streaksapp.com) has actually added _all_ of the features I wanted since the time of publication.
+I’m now happily using it exclusively.

 We’d all like to be more productive, but it’s far easier to stick with a daily habit like reading for at least five minutes than, say, training to run a marathon sometime in the next year.
 I’ve personally found these types of small, repetitive goals really easy to gamify, and if your brain is anything like mine, a few strategic dopamine deployments can really go a long way.
 Drinking eight glasses of water a day isn’t hard to begin with, but it’s certainly a lot easier if you’re constantly being reminded about it.
 And if you’re made aware that you’re actually at risk of breaking a 15 day streak, you’re even more likely to get off the couch for a refill.
 Obviously these streaks don’t _really_ matter, but brains work in mysterious ways.
 Or at least mine does.

 It’s really easy to go overboard here.
 In a perfect world, I’d of course like to read about current events and practice the guitar every day, but the quickest way to make sure you don’t drink those eight glasses of water is to lump them alongside a bunch of other goals that you weren’t realistically going to hit anyway.
 Take something like hitting a daily stand goal[^1]; I can usually accomplish this without really thinking much about it, and on the days when I don’t, I’m usually only an hour or two short.
 But since missing a day isn’t particularly crucial, there’s no compelling reason for me to explicitly check how I’m doing.
 Going from pull (“Let me proactively see how many hours I’ve stood for today”) to push (“Hey, you need three more hours or you’re going to lose your 20 day streak”) provides enough of an impetus to do the task that was easy to begin with as long as you didn’t forget.

-Like weather or to-do list applications, there are a *lot* of different habit trackers, which shouldn’t be surprising given that everyone responds to subtly different types of motivation.
+Like weather or to-do list applications, there are a _lot_ of different habit trackers, which shouldn’t be surprising given that everyone responds to subtly different types of motivation.
 Most are pretty similar, however.
 Before diving in too deep, let’s take a look at a couple that aren’t really full-featured habit trackers, but interesting entries nonetheless.

 ## Sessions and Activity++